NJ Traffic Crash Data

 NJ Traffic Deaths vs. Homicides

-Traffic crashes kill 1.5-2x as many people as homicides in NJ.
+Car crashes kill twice as many people as homicides, in NJ.

 Homicide data comes from NJ State Police and Disaster Center.